Open-Models-Startup/docs-vite/docs/enterprise/starter-projects.md

 ### 1. Fork a base template

-To create a new starter project, first fork one of the default project templates that ship with StackBlitz EE.
+To create a new starter project, first fork one of the default project templates that ship with OpenModels EE.

 At the time of this writing these include: